ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-towid in the Skeleton Case at
+owid in the Skeleton Case at
 the Royal Acade-my, supposed to have
 been written by Qneeftfye JStudents, and
 deposited there.
 Behold the ruin 1-&#x27;twas